kumarsani/UNP_PYTHON_STUDENT_SALARY/README.md

 	•	The Random Forest model outperformed other algorithms and reliability in salary predictions.

+Conclusion:
+This project highlights the significance of using predictive analytics for career planning and salary management.
+By identifying the most effective machine learning model, it provides a data-driven approach to aligning education with future career success.

 Google Drive Link - https://drive.google.com/file/d/1GepipPbxVEmgWBumOfhzGlvIBHQRA85F/view?usp=sharing

 Google Colab Link - https://colab.research.google.com/drive/1xnHU1iNtXW2cNAKV_duOUQy3S1QFxF6d?usp=sharing